You've probably heard of the importance of good circulation for healthy hair and overall wellness.

 3. Hypertension (quite common with aging) can damage your arteries and reduce the amount of blood that flows to your scalp.

-Now that we have established that blood circulation is important for healthy hair AND it reduces with age, let's discuss what you can do to naturally improve circulation to your scalp.
+Now that you know blood circulation is important for healthy hair AND it reduces with age, let's discuss what you can do to naturally improve circulation to your scalp.

-3. Brush your scalp vigorously 100 times 2-3 times per day (turns out your grandma was right about the importance of brushing your hair).
+3. Brush your scalp vigorously 100 times twice a day (turns out your grandma was right about the importance of brushing your hair).
+Feel free to use our natural bamboo hair brush.

-4. Use our expert formulated, best selling hair wellness supplement that contains powerful plant actives known to gently improve circulation to your scalp.
+4. Use our maximum hair growth system that works from the inside and outside to improve circulation to your scalp.

 We are big proponents of good circulation to your scalp for healthy hair.